ansible-community/antsibull-changelog/README.md

 ---

-antsibull-changelog depends on the sister antsibull-docutils and antsibull-fileutils projects.
+antsibull-changelog depends on the sister antsibull-docs-parser, antsibull-docutils, and antsibull-fileutils projects.
 By default, `nox` will install a development version of these projects from Github.
-If you're hacking on antsibull-docutils and/or antsibull-fileutils alongside antsibull-changelog, nox will automatically install these projects from  `../antsibull-docutils` and `../antsibull-fileutils` when running tests if those paths exist.
+If you're hacking on antsibull-docs-parser, antsibull-docutils, and/or antsibull-fileutils alongside antsibull-changelog, nox will automatically install these projects from `../antsibull-docs-parser`, `../antsibull-docutils`, and `../antsibull-fileutils` when running tests if those paths exist.
 You can change this behavior through the `OTHER_ANTSIBULL_MODE` env var:

 - `OTHER_ANTSIBULL_MODE=auto` — the default behavior described above
-- `OTHER_ANTSIBULL_MODE=local` — install the projects from `../antsibull-docutils`
+- `OTHER_ANTSIBULL_MODE=local` — install the projects from `../antsibull-docs-parser`,
-  and `../antsibull-fileutils`.
+  `../antsibull-docutils`, and `../antsibull-fileutils`.
   Fail if those paths don't exist.
 - `OTHER_ANTSIBULL_MODE=git` — install the projects from the Github main branch
 - `OTHER_ANTSIBULL_MODE=pypi` — install the latest versions from PyPI